 Famous Chicago Foods

-Italian Thin-Crust Pizza
+2. Traditional Italian Thin-Crust Pizza

-Italian Beef Sandwich
+3. Italian Beef Sandwich

 Traditional Italian beef rolls are dipped in the jus to enhance the sandwich’s flavor.
-You can grab an italian beef sandwich just about anywhere in Chicago, from hot dog stands and baseball games to upscale restaurants in the Loop.
+You can grab an Italian beef sandwich just about anywhere in Chicago, from hot dog stands and baseball games to upscale restaurants in the Loop.
 After a long day trekking through the loop to see Chicago monuments, this is a meal that hits the spot.

-Chicago Hot Dog
+4. Chicago Hot Dog

-You know what food is Chicago known for… but what should you drink with it?
+You know what food Chicago is known for… but what should you drink with it?
 Many Chicagoans will answer that question with “Malört.”
 It’s a Swedish-style schnapps distilled with the flavor of wormwood.
 That might not sound appealing, but there’s a good reason Malört has stuck around since the 1930s.
 Sold only in the Chicago area until 2013, appreciating Malört’s bitter bouquet is something of a Chicago-style rite of passage.
 Sharp tongues only.

-Explore Chicago’s Best with Skydeck!
+Explore Chicago’s Best With Skydeck!

 Questions about the Chicago recipes and restaurants above?
 Contact our team to learn more about dining and family-friendly entertainment on Willis Tower’s 109th floor.
 We can discuss our favorite Chicago food and share some interesting Chicago facts!